-Our two-year creative program at Globe University/Minnesota School of Business is called Interactive Media and Graphic Design.
-OK, so everyone gets “graphic design” but what exactly is “interactive media”?
-According to a white paper found at http://www.atsf.co.uk/atsf/interactive_media.pdf interactive media is “the integration of digital media including combinations of electronic text, graphics, moving images, and sound, into a structured digital computerised environment that allows people to interact with the data for appropriate purposes.
+According to a white paper from Atchison Topeka and Santa Fe, interactive media refers to “the integration of digital media including combinations of electronic text, graphics, moving images, and sound, into a structured digital computerized environment that allows people to interact with the data for appropriate purposes.
 The digital environment can include the Internet, telecoms and interactive digital television.”

-WHOA!
-That’s a mouthful!
-OK, so let’s simplify it.
-If you go onto a website, smartphone or tablet device, or even a DV movie, you make selections.
-Click on this to find out this information.
-Click on that to go to that page or chapter.
+In other words, if you go onto a website, smartphone or tablet device or a movie, you make selections, including links to other pages.
 Anytime you select and click, you are choosing where you want to go next and what you want to see next.
 That is being interactive with the content.
 Media just means any information or content and how it is presented.